 In a sense, this is kind of like a modeling app that you can use to earn real rewards, because you are technically ‘modeling’ a certain product in the hope that you will earn commissions based on purchases people might make through your listings.

 I liked this idea, actually.
 It is very unique, and I am pretty sure that I’ve never come across an app that has taken this approach to selling products before.
+It could be appealing to anyone who likes the idea of being an Instagram model.

 But the question remained… does it work?